- Clinical science

 - Clinical features: Symptoms of both hypothyroidism and hyperthyroidism are possible.

-- Laboratory: commonly persistently elevated FT4 and FT3, absent TSH suppression
+- Laboratory: Persistently elevated FT4 and FT3 and absent TSH suppression is typical.

 The differential diagnoses listed here are not exhaustive.

 - L-thyroxine (synthetic form of T4): peripherally converted to T3 (biologically active) and rT3 (biologically inactive).

 - Follow-ups with laboratory controls of thyroid function (TSH) at regular intervals; adjustment of dosage if necessary